-- An emergency and death alert system, known as Emergency PESTE 910, has been set up, with the support of UNICEF, PSI and WHO.
-Between 13 and 23 October 2017, 4 379 alert calls were recorded.
-Of these, 67 involved suspected plague cases and 12 were related to deaths.
-These alerts have/are being investigated. - The Ministry of Public Health, in close collaboration with the Institut Pasteur Madagascar and WHO, continues with collection, compilation, updating, and cleaning of the plague database, and preparation of situation and epidemiological reports. - An automated data collection tool (VOOZANOO), which transmits district data to the central level, is being implemented in all relevant regions. - A total of 1 800 community health workers in Antananarivo and 2 632 from other affected regions are carrying out contact tracing activities, being supervised by 340 medical doctors and students.
+- Training modules for field investigators, community agents and supervisors have been updated and distributed to all the regions.
+Training of investigators, community agents and their supervisors has been completed in Vakinankaratra and Atsinanana Regions. - An emergency and death alert system, known as Emergency PESTE 910, has been set up, with the support of UNICEF, PSI and WHO. - The Ministry of Public Health, in close collaboration with the Institut Pasteur Madagascar and WHO, continues with collection, compilation, updating, and cleaning of the plague database, and preparation of situation and epidemiological reports. - An automated data collection tool (VOOZANOO), which transmits district data to the central level, is being implemented in all relevant regions. - A total of 1 800 community health workers in Antananarivo and 2 632 from other affected regions are carrying out contact tracing activities.
+These activities have been supervised by 340 medical doctors and students.